 Who Were The Argonauts?

-The Argonauts were Jason’s band of travelers joining him on his ship, The Argo.
-In the many years The Argo sailed, its crew nearly reached 50 and boasts such legendary names as the god Heracles and the great bard Orpheus.
+The Argonauts were Jason’s band of travelers who joined him on his ship, the Argo.
+In the many years the Argo sailed, its crew nearly reached 50 and boasted such legendary names as the god Heracles and the great bard Orpheus.

 Jason and Medea The Princess of Colchis